Talibe: History

 Daaras have existed for hundreds of years.
 They grew in significance during the French colonial period.
 The number of rural daaras declined during the latter half of the 20th century in favour of Arab-styled medersas (madrasa).
-Medersas grew in popularity as they enabled farmers to keep their children working outside of school hours, provided a secular and Quaranic education, and exposed children to fewer hardships.
+Medersas grew in popularity as they enabled farmers to keep their children working outside of school hours, provided a secular and Quranic education, and exposed children to fewer hardships.
 During this time many daaras moved to the cities.

 In 1992, UNICEF launched a five-year operation to raise awareness about talibés, and sought to work alongside marabouts to improve talibes’ living conditions.
 In 1997, this work was picked up on an ad hoc basis by NGOs.
 These agencies sought to avoid the shortcomings of UNICEF's model which supplied marabouts with resources which were not always used for the benefit of talibés.
 Instead, these humanitarian groups worked directly with talibés.
 Talibés continue to be a topic of discourse in Senegalese society.